March (territory)

 In medieval Europe, a march or mark was, in broad terms, any kind of borderland, as opposed to a state's "heartland".
 More specifically, a march was a border between realms or a neutral buffer zone under joint control of two states in which different laws might apply.
 In both of these senses, marches served a political purpose, such as providing warning of military incursions or regulating cross-border trade.

-Marches gave rise to the titles marquess (masculine) or marchioness (feminine).
+Marches gave rise to the titles marquess (masculine) and marchioness (feminine).

 Etymology

 The word "march" derives ultimately from a Proto-Indo-European root *merg-, meaning "edge, boundary".
 The root *merg- produced Latin margo ("margin"), Old Irish mruig ("borderland"), Welsh bro ("region, border, valley") and Persian and Armenian marz ("borderland").
 The Proto-Germanic *marko gave rise to the Old English word mearc and Frankish marka, as well as Old Norse mǫrk meaning "borderland, forest", and derived from merki "boundary, sign", denoting a borderland between two centres of power.